hmyan90/MediaRefreshTools/README.md

 * Notice the script won't add localized Windows Setup resources to the Windows installation media, if you want to do this, you need to manually copy the language-specific Setup resources from each language-specific Windows distribution to the Sources folder in your Windows distribution.
+* For a particular language you specified in PARAMETER $LangList (see below), notice the script won't add FODs like language basics, fonts, optical character recognition, handwriting, text-to-speech, and speech recognition into Main OS automatically.
+You need to explicitly add them using PARAMETER $CapabilityList (see below).
+You can save disk space by choosing not to include some language components in your image.
+While this reduction in image size can be helpful when creating images for lower-cost devices with small storage, it does lead to an incomplete language experience.
+So please decide them carefully.

 #### Add Feature On Demand
 * Add Feature On Demand capabilities to Windows Main OS